 Often, companies that hire based on educational qualifications tend to suffer from some degree of elitism, where employees are ranked according to their certifications.
 And even among degree holders, employees are classified according to the University their degree came from (and the “class” of their degree).

-This could be tough for those based in Singapore due to the competitive mindset of our society.
+This could be tough for those based in Malaysia due to the competitive mindset of our society.
 To most of us, top grades equal top brains.
 But thinking this way can have far-reaching consequences for employees, as the best employees may be stuck in their positions, held back only by a glass ceiling that’s reserved for someone with a higher qualification than themselves.
 Not surprisingly, companies like these often lose their most passionate and capable talents – while retaining those who receive more recognition simply for a certificate that they earned over a decade ago.

 Will you be revisiting your company’s hiring policies?

 When it comes to eliminating degree requirements in the workplace, in most cases, the pros outweigh the cons.
 You’ll have a much wider range of candidates to choose from – which means that you can choose candidates with the most potential, and the right attitude to do whatever it takes to excel in their roles - whether or not a degree says they can.

 Unless you're planning on hiring someone for a specialized position such as law or accounting, it makes little sense include degree requirements in an era that has low unemployment rates and a wide skills gap.

 Are you still hesitant to hire a non-degree holder?
 We'll leave you with a few choice words, in the professional world, not everyone you know will own a degree and some of us will do better than others.